WTR-GITHUB/PYTHON_II_PART/Mongo-DB---lesson-5:--Exceptions..md

 * Task Nr.1 :
-  Create a simple database (type of db, collections, fields - pick your own) with your db creation tool and incorporate all new querying operators with the results.
+  Using all Exceptions explained above, create a simple application(s) to test (if possible in local environment) all of them.
+Use Docker Container for live connection.
 * Task Nr.2:
-  Update previous (task nr.3 from [lesson](https://github.com/CodeAcademy-Online/python-new-material-level2/wiki/Mongo-DB---lesson-3:-Quering-%5BPart1%5D) ) and get:
+  Update previous (task nr.3 from [lesson](https://github.com/CodeAcademy-Online/python-new-material-level2/wiki/Mongo-DB---lesson-3:-Quering-%5BPart1%5D) ) with updating code with possible error handling.
-  - all items (name and year made) where the quantity is less or equal to 10 and the price is equal or less of 20.00.
-  - the average price per unit for those retrieved.
-  - all items where quantity is : 5, 10 , and 15 respectively.

 ## 🌐  Extra reading (or watching 📺 ):

 * [Full Mongo course - Youtube](https://www.youtube.com/watch?v=c2M-rlkkT5o)